murali248641/interview-ready-repo/c/README.txt

 30. check the number is power of 2 in c?

+31. swap 2 number without temp variable?

+32. find non-repeating element in a array?

-31. how do you allocate and free the memory for 2d array?
+33. how do you allocate and free the memory for 2d array?